 C++ Math erfc

-The erfc function computes the complementary error function value of a parameter passed to the function.
+The erfc function calculates the value of the complementary error function for a given parameter.

 Suppose a number is 'x' :